Why do we do what we do?

 It came ashore right over us.
 Dunk Island was in its path and Larry completely demolished the holiday resort that supplied our customers.

-We struggled on for a while trying to rely on beach trade waiting for the resort to re-open which it did several months later, but it included its own jet skis and we were forced to close.
+With some help from local small businesses we struggled on for a while trying to rely on beach trade waiting for the resort to re-open which it did several months later, but it included its own jet skis and we were forced to close.

 In 24 hours on that fateful day we went from a profitable lifestyle business to having no business at all.